Learning Sets with Separating Kernels: Error Analysis: Convergence and Stability

 for some measurable map $\xi_n : X^n \to M$.
 The number $n$ is the cardinality of the sampled data.
-We then have the following facts. \begin{prop} For all $n\geq 1$ \begin{enumerate}[i)] \item $T_n$ is a $\mathcal S_k$-valued estimator for $k=1,2$; \item if $X$ is locally compact, then $F_n$ is a $C(X)$-valued estimator, where $C(X)$ is the space of continuous functions on $X$ with the topology of uniform convergence on compact subsets. \end{enumerate} \end{prop} The proof of the above proposition is rather technical, and we defer the interested reader to Appendix \ref{maurer} for more details. \begin{rem} The assumption that $X$ is locally compact is needed to ensure that the topology of uniform convergence on compact subsets is second countable.
-It is always satisfied if the set $X$ is a metric space with respect to its own metric $d_X$, the topology induced by $d_X$ is locally compact and second countable, the kernel $K$ is a $d_X$-continuous function, and $K$ separates every subset of $X$ which is closed with respect to $d_X$ (see Proposition \ref{c:connection}).
-If $X$ is not locally compact, then, in order to have measurability of $F_n$, one needs to replace the probability measure $\mathbb P$ with the outer measure (see the discussion in \cite{kolt11,vawe96}). \end{rem}
+We then have the following facts. \begin{prop} For all $n\geq 1$ \begin{enumerate}[i)] \item $T_n$ is a $\mathcal S_k$-valued estimator for $k=1,2$; \item if $X$ is locally compact, then $F_n$ is a $C(X)$-valued estimator, where $C(X)$ is the space of continuous functions on $X$ with the topology of uniform convergence on compact subsets. \end{enumerate} \end{prop} The proof of the above proposition is rather technical, and we defer the interested reader to~\ref{maurer} for more details. \begin{rem} {In item ii) of Proposition \ref{prop:misurabilita}, the assumption that $X$ is locally compact is needed to ensure that the topology of uniform convergence on compact subsets is a {separable} metric topology on $C(X)$, which in turn is essential to prove measurability of the random variable $F_n$ (see the proof of Proposition \ref{prop:misurabilita2} in \ref{maurer}).
+In many examples, the set $X$ has its own locally compact separable metric $d_X$.
+In this case, in order for $X$ to be locally compact metric space also for the metric $d_K$, it is enough that the kernel $K$ is a $d_X$-continuous function separating every subset of $X$ which is closed with respect to $d_X$, as the two topologies induced by $d_X$ and $d_K$ then coincide by item ii) of Proposition \ref{c:connection}.

+If $X$ is not locally compact (which we will regard as a pathological case), then, in order to have measurability of $F_n$, one needs to replace the probability measure $\mathbb P$ with the outer measure (see the discussion in Section 2 of \cite{kolt11} and in Section 1.7 of \cite{vawe96}).} \end{rem}

 \begin{rem} Statisticians adopt a different notation: the data are described by a family $Y_1,Y_2,\ldots$ of random variables taking value in $X$, each defined on the same probability space $(\Gamma,\A{\Gamma},\mathbb Q)$, which are {i.i.d.~according to} $\rho$.
 An $M$-valued estimator of size $n$ is then simply a random variable $\xi_n (Y_1 , \ldots , Y_n)$, where $\xi_n:X^n\to M$ is a measurable map.
 The equivalence between the two approaches is made clear by setting $(\Gamma,\A{\Gamma},\mathbb Q) \equiv (\Omega,\A{\Omega},{\mathbb P})$ and $Y_i(\omega) = x_i$ for all $\omega = (x_j)_{j\geq 1}$ and $i\geq 1$. \end{rem} Concentration of measure results for random variables in Hilbert spaces can be used to prove that $T_n$ is an unbiased estimator of $T$, as stated in the following lemma. \begin{lem} For $n\geq 1$ and $\delta > 0$,